Cryo-EM sample preparation and data collection

 This course will cover practical aspects of cryo-EM sample preparation and data acquisition.

-- Basic theory of vitreous water, how to handle a cryo sample and pitfalls
+- Basic theory of vitreous water, how to handle a cryo sample and consequences

 - Plunge freezing methods, tools and cryo-transfer